 “Be honest.”
 “Let your defences down.”
 “Get in touch with your feelings.”
 “Avoid ego trips.”
 These were all new concepts to me and I was ready to roll.
 I felt stimulated by the flow of new ideas that were streaming into my head.
 I began to question my whole life and decided to become the best gay-camp-queer-pouf-GLF homo I could be.

-Re-reading these early newsletters and the GLF Manifesto brings back how important the concept of the personal is political was.
+Re-reading these early newsletters and the Gay Liberation Manifesto brings back how important the concept of the personal is political was.
 All aspects of our lives were re-examined to find ways to better understand how we could combat this external and internal oppression.

 Living Together Better